dmephisto/ProyectoUni5_DMV/README.md

 In the first instance it is necessary to convert the *wolves.vcf* file to the plink format (.fam, .bim, .bed).
 For this it is necessary to have or download [PLINK](https://www.cog-genomics.org/plink/1.9) v1.9 beta (Chang et al., 2015), the *Script_wolves_vcf2plink* download PLINK and convert the wolves.vcf file to the plink formats that are required.

-R Studio (R Core Team, 2019) was used for this part.
+RStudio (R Core Team, 2019) was used for this part (it is necessary to have it installed).
+Therefore, the file *Script_Wolves.Rmd* is written in R markdown and must be opened using RStudio.

-Principal Component Analyses (PCAs) are another tool to detect genetic variation within a species/population.
+Principal Component Analyses (PCAs) are a tool to detect genetic variation within a species/population.
 The R markdown *Script_Wolves.Rmd* of the *bim* directory in the *PCA* directory, runs the [SNPRelate](https://bioconductor.org/packages/release/bioc/html/SNPRelate.html) v1.20.1 package (Zheng et al., 2012) to calcuate principal components of  the PCA and thus graph them using the [ggplot2](https://ggplot2.tidyverse.org) v3.2.1 package (Wickham et al., 2016).

 As a result of this analysis, in the *bim* directory of the *PCA* directory there is an HTML report called *Script_Wolves.html*.